Par4All/par4all/doc/www/source/features.rst

 focusing our developments on the 2.0 version based on Clang that takes most of our time.

+**Warning:** since the project is no longer supported by SILKAN, most of the developments are frozen, such as the Clang/LLVM/SoSlang for 2.x version. :-(

 - Switching to Clang as the base framework for Par4All 2.*x*

 - Scilab/Xcos and MATLAB/Simulink to OpenMP/CUDA/OpenCL with Wild Cruncher